polroti/sltb-express-api/README.md

 - The latest version of Git should be installed.
 If not get it [here](https://git-scm.com/downloads)

-- Latest LTS - version of Nodejs.
+- Latest version of Nodejs should be installed.
 Get it [here](https://nodejs.org/en/download/)

 ## To run this project